While on bail , Police charge man with drug offences

 One Sunday morning, police observed WQB at an intersection in the Eastern Suburbs of Sydney.
 He appeared heavily drug-affected.
-A subsequent physical search by the officers revealed a small quantity of GBH in his possession.
+Subsequently, a physical search by the officers revealed a small quantity of GBH in his possession.
 The drug gamma-Hydroxybutyric acid or GHB has the nickname GBH on the street.

-WQB was arrested pursuant to Section 77(1)(e) of the Bail Act 2013, for failure to comply with a condition of his bail.
+Police arrested WQB pursuant to Section 77(1)(e) of the Bail Act 2013.
+This was for failure to comply with a condition of his bail.

-At his sentencing hearing before the Downing Centre Local Court in Sydney’s CBD.
-Our criminal defence lawyers made submissions to Her Honour outlined his complicated personal history.
+His sentencing hearing took place at Downing Centre Local Court in Sydney’s CBD.
+Our criminal defence lawyers made submissions to Her Honour outlining his complicated personal history.
 This was one involving chronic and debilitating illnesses, as well as protracted drug dependency issues.
 Her Honour accepted sentencing submissions from medical professionals, family and friends, corroborating WQB’s good character and complicated medical history.

-The Court was sympathetic to WQB’s current circumstances.
+In conclusion, the Court was sympathetic to WQB’s current circumstances.
 Accordingly, Her Honour determined that a sentence pursuant to Section 10A of the Crimes (Sentencing Procedure) Act 1999 was appropriate.
-WQB was convicted of his drug possession charge.
-The proceedings were then disposed of without imposing other additional penalties.
+She convicted WQB for his drug possession charge.
+The proceedings were then disposed of without imposing any other additional penalties.